 3. Place the following contents in this file.
 Please replace exampledomain.tld with your domain.

-fail text "Messages cannot be sent to external domains. $h_to is not an internal domain."
+if $header_from: contains "exampledomain.com" and $header_to: does not contain "exampledomain.com" then fail text "Messages cannot be sent from $header_from to external domains. $header_to is not an internal domain." seen finish endif if not first_delivery then finish endif

 4. Login to WHM as the root user